Aljonex/Dendron/notes/Work.Sopra.JIRA.Business Rules.md

 - Removed `UPDATE fieldDef SET viewPermissionAuth='ROLE_OVERRIDE_CREDIT_LINE_NOT_VALID' WHERE userRight=409;` from `wfs-migration/src/main/resources/sql_scripts/2016-T03-pre.sql`

 Needed to write model step for this so that it removed this rule on live before pushing it.
 To revert changes use `git revert <commitHash>` and do it in reverse order, newest to oldest!
+Model step needs flyway change [see](https://confluence.apak.com/live/display/WIKI/Flyway%3A+Pending+Migrations), where the rule would be removed from the database via a new sql file that removes it from relevant tables.

 ### SX-65126 Slow generation of Loan Movement Summary Report
 Firstly is the *Loan Movement Summary Report EXCEL* **Daily Report** button enabled or not?